• Home

 Google Chrome’s Latest Edition to support WebVR

-Last Updated February 10, 2022 By Subhash D 2 Comments
+Last Updated January 24, 2025 By Subhash D 2 Comments

 Until now, WebVR API was available only on a few customized browsers like Firefox Nightly build and Chrome custom build.
 Earlier in September last year, Microsoft also announced its plans to develop WebVR API in Edge.
 The good news for VR users is that Google has released its first version of Chrome with full support for WebVR.
-This new development means that the users will no longer need to download an app to experience online VR.
+This new development means that users will no longer need to download an app to experience online VR.

 Matterport’s Library.
-The library offers the largest gallery of places around the world like luxurious resorts, iconic architecture, private planes, celebrity homes and much more.
+The library offers the largest gallery of places around the world like luxurious resorts, iconic architecture, private planes, celebrity homes, and much more.

 Within.
 Watch gripping VR films and documentaries.